jeanCarloMachado/resume/index.md

 GetYourGuide - Senior Backend Engineer
   :  __2018 - Present__
     Happy to be part of GYG and solve the travelers problems at a different scale.
-Working with Python, Java, Scala and PHP to split the monolith in multiple services.
-Defining and leading the implementation of the technology vision of our data-product in the recommendations team.
-Up-leveling the product with personalized recommendations and virtual products all proved by AB tests.
-Working with online and offline models with heavy amounts of data using spark.
+    Defining our recommendations architecture, service, data-stores, events, pipelines.
+    Implementing and maintaining our production recommendations service in Python.
+    Improving the CI/CD of our data pipelines services in Python and Scala.
+    Working to personalize our recommendations and ranking.

-CompuFácil - From Backend Engineer to Principal Engineer : __2014 - 2017__
+CompuFácil - From Senior to Principal Engineer
+ : __2014 - 2017__
   Building a container cluster from the ground up, creating all the product architecture, leading, hiring.
+  Built a microservices architecture with multiple domain based verticals with Python, Go and PHP.

 CUB - Backend Developer
  : __2012 - 2014__